Welcome to Livorno port guide!

 How to Get to Florence from the Port of Livorno?

-Florence is located 90 km (56 mi) from the port of Livorno, approximately a 1-hour 30-minute drive.
+- Shore Excursion – Florence is located 90 km/56 miles from the port of Livorno, approximately a 1h 30-minute drive.
 Due to the distance and the limited time in port, I strongly suggest you take an organized shore excursion, either from the cruise line or a reliable tour operator.

 If you are already familiar with Pisa and Florence then head over to Lucca, one of the few Italian cities that has kept all the medieval splendor of its historic center intact.
 Known as the city of 100 towers and 100 churches, it contains historical and artistic sites that deserve to be visited.